 Description: The department continues to consolidate its office footprint to reflect the flexible workplace policy.
 The majority of field services staff is designated community mobile and are meeting clients in community.
 Working with Property Management, we will move out of leased space at Spruce Tree by the end of 2023.
 This change will result in savings of \$206,000 a year.

-3) Major Change: Increase for Juvenile Out-of-Home Placements

-Description: Appropriations for juvenile out of home displacements have increased

-\$331,000 a year for each budget year to reflect 2022 spending levels.
+3) Major Change: Increase for Juvenile out-of-home placements increased \$331,000 a year for each budget year to reflect 2022 spending levels.